 Other Reasons to Apply for E-Residency

 Estonia is very keen to project itself as a forward-thinking, digitally engaged country, and e-residency is one way that it’s promoting a digitally transformed approach to business and life.
 Estonians enjoy access to voting, healthcare records, law, policing and education through one portal.
-This, to me, seems like an initiative we should support and learn about, particularly since the UK is looking inwards right now.
+This, to me, seems like an initiative modern digitally-minded people should support.

 E-residency will give you a means to sign contracts legally in Estonia, which could be handy for freelancers employed by EU clients.
 You get your own digital encryption key that can be used for e-signing online.